arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Creating a Custom Edge Impulse Model

-With the Nicla Voice it is possible to train your own model for voice recognition and use it with the board.
-This will allow the Nicla Voice to detect words or phrases that you yourself record.
+With the Nicla Voice it is possible to train your own models for voice recognition and use them with the board.
+This will allow the Nicla Voice to detect words or phrases that you record by yourself.
 First, if you do not already have an Arduino Cloud account, please go [here and create one](https://cloud.arduino.cc/home/).
 You can then access Edge Impulse via the Arduino Cloud, as shown in the image below.

 ![ML tools option in Arduino Cloud](assets/arduino-cloud-ML.svg)